Carnegie Mellon University

 You can find guidelines for how to use the Carnegie Mellon trademark on the University's branding website.
 Any merchandise that contains the official Carnegie Mellon logo (wordmark, plaid, Scotty dog, etc.) needs to be approved by Jay Marano from the Trademark Licensing Office via email.

 Congratulations!
 First, make sure your contact information and leadership position are updated on TartanConnect, so you get all SLICE communications.
-Then, make sure you’re registered for the next REACH: Resources, Education, and Campus How-Tos session and check out the Starting the Year Off Right website for some helpful information.
+Then, make sure you’re registered for the appropriate REACH: Resources, Education, and Campus How-Tos trainings.
 If you still have questions, set up a meeting with SLICE.

-Reserve a large outdoor space on CMU's campus, such as The Triangles near the Cut and The Fence, East West Walkway, Legacy Plaza, Merson Courtyard, The Mall, and CFA Lawn by completing the Outdoor Event Request Form.
+Reserve a large outdoor space on CMU's campus, such as The Triangles near the Cut and The Fence, East West Walkway, Legacy Plaza, Merson Courtyard, The Mall, CFA Lawn or the Tepper Patio and Green Space by completing the Outdoor Event Request Form.

 If your supplier sends you a contract to sign, please do not sign it.
 Set up a meeting with SLICE to review the agreement and consider what you agree with and what you would like to negotiate.
 SLICE will walk you through the steps while working with the University Contracts Office and obtaining financial paperwork for the supplier, which typically takes around 6 weeks to complete.
 Read more about the SLICE speaker/performer process.